 |Pumpkin cookies with quinoa flakes.
 Like oatmeal- but better.|

 Dear Reader (yes, Babycakes, I'm talking to you)- you know how I feel about you, right?
 I'm crazy about you.
-I read your kind and thoughtful comments.
-I'm thrilled you follow the blog on Facebook.
+I read your kind and thoughtful comments on Facebook.
 I am humbled by your generous, warm and giving e-mails (I save them).

 Your feedback and support keeps me going and inspires me.